jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The fingering symbols are intuitive if we imagine them placed at the bottom of the chord diagrams, lined up with the strings.
+For example,
+imagine the `x4312x` fingering for the C major shape like this:

+{% include figure.html
+    caption="C major shape with example fingering."
+    url="/assets/figures/caged2/C-maj-x4312x.svg"
+    class="chord row"
+%}

 ## C shapes